 And many more aspects of running a digital company.
 However, there are a few must-haves, and these are:

-15GB of the free storage space and access to tools that help you create, manage, and work on digital files (texts, sheets, presentations, forms).
+15GB of free storage space and access to tools that help you create, manage and work on digital files (texts, sheets, presentations, forms).
 Google Drive is commonly used and for a reason.
 It’s a versatile and useful tool, especially when your team is scattered all around the globe.

 If you want to be efficient in sales and marketing, you need to measure all of your campaigns and efforts.
 And this is what Google Analytics is all about.
 It’s a free tool that, when combined with your website, help you measure traffic on your website.

 - How much time they spend on your website